 The truth is in the research.
 A significant amount of research has been done over the past several years to compare self-ligating braces to traditional braces.
 Many of the studies have been done by companies with a financial interest (which means the company that is selling the braces is paying for the study).
 Those studies are unfortunately not reliable.

 Other institutions who do not have a financial interest in the product (such as colleges and universities) have done many studies as well.
 These are called independent studies.
 Independent research confirms there is no difference between self-ligating and traditional braces when it comes to speed of treatment.
 No matter what the advertisements say, unbiased independent research shows they work at the same speed.

 Any orthodontist can order any type of braces he or she prefers.
 Any company will sell any type of braces to any orthodontist.
 Most orthodontists order the braces they like best.

 Dr. Taylor and Dr. Mortensen are extremely particular with their patients and wants them to have the best possible result!!!
-During the first few years of practicing orthodontics, Dr. Taylor used traditional braces, Damon braces, and In-Ovation braces.
+During the first few years of practicing orthodontics, Dr. Taylor used traditional braces, Damon Smile, and In-Ovation braces.
 While there wasn’t much difference in the outcomes, Dr. Taylor noticed the results with traditional braces were a little more detailed, refined, and crisp.
 He was able to position teeth just a little better with the control the traditional braces gave him.
 For this reason, he generally recommends using American Master Series traditional braces.

 If a patient prefers, Granger Orthodontics also offers self-ligating brackets.